NIGK16000U Applied Ecosystem Ecology

 - 206

 Oral feedback from teacher and peers at student paper presentations and during exercises.
 Organised feedback from lecturer's on choice of essay topic.
-Feedback from teacher and peers (class) on seminar presentation of report and poster.
+Feedback from teacher and peers (class) on seminar presentation of report and conference poster presentations.

 - Credit